KatieCoard/katiecoard.github.io/_posts/2016-04-16-spotlight-on-rethink-rotary.md

 <blockquote>Rotary is all about getting involved in your community, creating friends with like-minded people, and making a difference.
 These are things that everyone wants, no matter if you are rich or poor, married or single, a teacher or a CEO.

 <strong>How did you go about chartering a Rotary club?</strong>
 <blockquote>With passion, drive, dedication and time!
 The idea was conceived around Nov 2014.
 A few of us first started meeting in June 2015 and it’s been weekly meeting since then.
 The first step to chartering a club is to submit an application to become a provisional club.
 Once that is approved, you have to find 20 people interested in becoming members of your club.
 I talked with anyone who could remotely be interested in being part of Rotary.
 We actively used our website and social media to promote our club.
 But I believe the most powerful way of spreading the word was via word of mouth.
-It was one of the most challenging and inspiring periods of my life.</blockquote>
+It was one of the most challenging and inspiring periods of my life.

-<strong>What are some stereotypes and misperceptions that people have about Rotary?</strong>
-<blockquote>Some people think that Rotary is only for old people, involves high membership fees, and you have to sing the national anthem at each meeting.
-I don’t know about all the clubs out there, but the club that we have created has removed these stereotypes in order to provide a platform that anyone can use to contribute to their local community, as well as globally.</blockquote>

-<strong>What inspired you to start a club on your own?</strong>
-<blockquote>I’ve been involved with other clubs and club members and I really enjoy them.
-The biggest reason that I created a new Rotary club is because I didn’t find any clubs that fit with my life and schedule.
-I wanted Rotary to fit into members’ lives rather than the other way around.
-I wanted a club that is flexible with schedules while still being highly-active, as well as accessible to all, which includes being more relaxed and welcoming to members with families.</blockquote>

 <div class="row">
     <div class="medium-8 columns t30">